 This course provides further instruction and practice in the principles taught in COMM 1100.
 It concentrates on more sophisticated forms of written communication: the job application package, indirect correspondence, and reports.
 The course might also include modules on graphics, questionnaires, telephone techniques, and organizing and running meetings.
 Prerequisites: COMM 1100

 Presents a challenging overview of the workings of an economy.
 Stresses measurement and determination of national economic activity, the role of monetary and fiscal policy, and the understanding of inflation, unemployment and growth in an international environment.
 Prepares students to weigh political and economic issues as they relate to their business ventures.

 This course focuses on the context of accounting and the use of accounting information for decision making, planning, and control.
 It will examine how managers can utilize the tools of economics, forecasting, accounting/finance, and decision theory to aid in these critical decisions.
 The course will consider how differences and changes in the internal operating conditions and in the external political-economic environment can affect a manager's resource allocation decisions.
 Topics include incremental analysis, short- and long-run decision-making and financial analysis.

-Includes descriptive statistics, including numerical and graphical presentation of data, measures of central tendency and dispersion, elementary probability, index numbers and time series.
-Introduction to inferential statistics through selected topics such as sampling, confidence limits of the mean, hypotheses testing and simple linear regression.
-Spreadsheets are used for calculations.
+Includes descriptive statistics, including numerical and graphical presentation of data, measures of central tendency, dispersion and elementary probabilities.
+Introduction to several discrete and continuous probability distributions .
+Introduction to inferential statistics through selected topics such as sampling, confidence limits of the mean, hypotheses testing, simple linear regression and the chi-squared test for independence.

 Introduces the fundamentals of project management.
 Includes the unique characteristics of projects and fundamentals of project planning using techniques such as WBS, Gantt charts, CPM, dealing with people and team issues, maintenance and control of projects using check points and milestones, communication, and common sources of difficulty in project management.